kruoni/HoverForever/README.md

 ![Shows the DMs and Groups with the style applied](https://github.com/user-attachments/assets/cb11d17f-3d49-4e33-ac17-c90d54d708a4)  |  ![Shows a random channel in a server with the style applied](https://github.com/user-attachments/assets/b0d8fd7e-3431-4dee-86ba-61a848484049)

 *Preview might be prone to change.
-I do plan to make it compatible with the default discord theme so I don't have to rely on SlippingGittys's code.
+I do plan to make it compatible with the default discord theme so I don't have to rely on SlippingGitty's code.

 # How To Install:
 1- With QuickCSS (or any CSS editors from your client):